elmariachi111/birthday-hackathon/src/data/hints.md

 ### Lisk

-Lisk is an SDK for blockchains, anchored on a public ledger that they're running.
+Lisk is an SDK for blockchains, anchored on a public decentralized ledger that they're running.
 If you know how to write Javascript, you can build decentralized apps on their stack:

 - Getting Started: https://lisk.io/documentation/lisk-sdk/getting-started.html
 - Hello World: https://lisk.io/documentation/lisk-sdk/tutorials/hello-world.html